-I find the question interesting because of the work I've done on Phil.
+I find the question interesting because of work I have done on Phil.
 2:6ff.
-Granted, the Philippians text is vexed with exegetical issues and one has to concede that μορφή could denote "status" rather than "external appearance" in Philippians, one has to ask whether the Philo text has any bearing on what Paul wrote.
+Granted, the Philippians text is vexed with exegetical issues and one has to concede that μορφή could denote "status" rather than "external appearance" in Philippians.
+However, one has to ask whether the Philo text really has any bearing on what Paul wrote.
 Secondly, how should Philo be interpreted?

 One translation of Philo reads: "What connexion or resemblance was there between him [Gaius] and Apollo, when he never paid any attention to any ties of kindred or friendship?
 Let him cease, then, this pretended Apollo, from imitating that real healer of mankind, for the form of God is not a thing which is capable of being imitated by an inferior one, as good money is imitated by bad."